 You can start propagating pomegranate from seed.
 This is considered the easiest way to get new plants.
 Seeds sprout well even if you just sprinkle them on the soil surface.
 They germinate quickly in warm climates and don't require dormancy.

 Seeding is usually the cheapest method of propagation.
-On the other hand, seeds don't always produce seedlings that are exactly like the parents.
-This is why seeding is not usually used for commercial production.
+On the other hand, seeds don't always produce plants or fruits that are exactly like the parents, so starting from seed is a big roll of the dice.
+This is why seed propagation is not usually used for commercial production.

 Pomegranate Cutting Propagation

-If you want to be sure your new pomegranate plant will be exactly like the parent plant, it's better to use pomegranate cutting propagation.
+If you want to be sure your new pomegranate plant will be exactly like the parent plant, it's better to use pomegranate cuttings.
 Cuttings are just what they sound like: Pieces of branch cut from a living tree that will root in water or potting medium.

 Use hardwood cuttings for the easiest pomegranate cutting propagation.
-These are branch tips taken in winter, not spring.
-They are last year's growth, not brand-new – or soft – growth, so they don't require misting.
+These are branch tips taken in winter, not spring, although cuttings taken in spring or summer will also root.
+Hardwood cuttings represent last year's growth, not brand-new – or soft – growth, so they don't require misting.
 Take 8-inch cuttings from branches about the diameter of a pencil in January or February.
 Make the cut is just below a bud node.

-Bundle the cuttings together and plant them in a well-drained, sunny location.
-Dig a hole 3 inches deeper than the length of the sticks and bury them in the hole, root side up.
+Bundle the cuttings together and plant them in a well-draining, sunny location.
+Dig a hole 3 inches deeper than the length of the sticks and bury them in the hole.
 In the spring, dig them up and plant them in the soil with only the top half of each sticking out.
 Keep the soil moist but not wet and wait for them to show signs of growth.